Witches: Evil-doers or the victims of a centuries-long misrepresentation?

 The earliest known record of a witch comes from the Bible in the book of 1 Samuel.
 The story, thought to be written between 931 B.C.E. and 721 B.C.E., tells of King Saul seeking the Witch of Endor to help him defeat the Philistine army.

 Despite the Old Testament’s condemnation of them, most early witches were not pagans doing the Devil’s work, as suggested.
-Many were natural healers, or “wise women” whose profession was misunderstood.
+Many were natural healers, or “wise women” whose profession was misunderstood by the masses.

 A Dangerous Time for Witches